 It uses an undulating course that follows footpaths, crosses fields, passes through woods and uses farm tracks and local lanes."

 The race was planned to take place today (Sun Apr 26th).

-They hope the race can take place on Sun Oct 4th.
-"Follow on
+They are now running the race on Sun Oct 4th.